linalab/esp-facetracking/README.md

 - [Install OBS](https://obsproject.com/)
 - Use a Browser source, paste the IP adress, you should see the CameraWebServer main screen.

+**For Mac:**
 - start the virtual camera

+**For Windows:**
+We're gonna use another way of send video signals internally, is called SPOUT, for that we'll need:
+- Download and install this plug-in for OBS: https://github.com/Off-World-Live/obs-spout2-plugin/releases
+- Close and open again OBS.
+To start Spout go to TOOLS -> Spout Output settings and click Start.

 ___